The ‘New American Economy’ (NAE) is a coalition of individuals who seek immigration reform “that will help create jobs for Americans today”.

 Sure, we can make up some nice dollar signs for most things like GDP and immigration business-ownership.

 But we can’t put a number on a murder.
-We can’t accurately describe the monetary costs on society that stems from a rape.
+We can’t accurately describe the monetary costs on society that stem from a rape.
 And we certainly cannot describe the actual costs (aside from property damage) of terrorism.

 It’s simply not calculate-able.
 It’s a political opinion.
 Nothing more, nothing less.